Skip to content

 def active_scene_is_complete(self) -> bool:

-"""Return whether the active scene is complete.
+"""Return whether the active scene should be treated as complete.

 Returns:

-bool: True if complete, False otherwise
+bool: True if the active scene is complete, False otherwise.

 """